MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/real-time-activity-service/register-for-stat-notifications.md

 If you have configured your service configuration in the Microsoft Developer dashboard, you can register for stat change notifications under **Services > Xbox Live > Player stats > Stat change notifications**.

-If you have configured your service configuration in the Xbox Developer Portal (XDP), consult the XDP documentation.

 Presence data and achievements data are automatically enabled for RTA.